mfmezger/conversational-agent-langchain/README.md

 ## Recent Updates
 - Added Qdrant as a vector database.
 - Added GPT4All as a LLM Backend.
+It does not work if you build a docker image on a mac device.

 ## Redoc API Documentation